pingiun/BAPC2018-website/location.md

 menu: main
 ---

+#### Public transportation maintenance work

+**Note**: at the day of the BAPC, there is some [scheduled engineering work](https://www.ns.nl/en/travel-information/maintenance-on-the-tracks) on the tracks that could possibly impact teams.

 #### Team reception

 The team reception will be at the **Huygens building, Heyendaalseweg 135, 6525 AJ Nijmegen**